remonlam/rpi-docker-motion/README.md

 ##View the camera
 Once everything is running, we could access the camera by browsing to http://IP-OF-THE-PI (for example: http://192.168.0.100).
 NOTE: I've experienced some issues with Internet Explorer, however Firefox, Chrome and Safari should work okay.

+##Some extra options
+To disable the camera led just add "disable_camera_led=1" to "/boot/config.txt".